District Election FAQ

 - Communities of Interest: established neighborhoods, groups with cultural bonds, common issues or concerns, voting precincts or other types of divisions

 Community input and Census data will be used to create districts.
-The City has hired Professional Demographer Redistricting Partners to help create proposed district boundaries.
+The City has hired Professional Demographer Center for Demographic Research at Cal State Fullerton to assist in the analysis of census data and development of proposed district boundaries.
 Beginning on or before December 14, 2021, the community will have access to ‘public mapping tool kits’ to provide feedback on how districts could be drawn.
-The City’s hired demographer will draft proposed maps that ensure compliance with the Federal Voting Rights Act and the California Voting Rights Act requirements.
+The City’s hired demographer will work with City Counsel to draft and analyze proposed maps that ensure compliance with the Federal Voting Rights Act and the California Voting Rights Act requirements.
 The City Council would then adopt the final district map and district vote timing, staggered terms and more, by ordinance.

 How can I participate?